kaiosatiro/iot_server/README.md

 **Functional Requirements**
 1. Receive status updates from IOT devices
 2. Store the updates for future use
-3. Allow end users to vizualize data thgouht a dashboard
+3. Allow end users to vizualize data through a dashboard

 **\*Fictional Non-Functional Requirements\***
 1. Data Volume: 54GB Annually